200 South Hamilton Road

 In recognition of April as Distracted Driving Awareness Month, Mayor Jadwin

 announced she would issue a proclamation later in the week.
-She
+She highlighted

-noting a recent personal observation of distracted driving on I-270.
+personal observation of distracted driving on I-270.

 Finally, Mayor Jadwin announced the hiring of Mr. Jeff Gottke as the City of